 Reaching hands are something of a cliché, especially in movies.
 Artists and moviemakers use reaching hands to create a sense of mystery and suspense.
 But using reaching hands on a magazine cover serves another purpose: it allows the artist to pack a lot of stuff into his or her tableau, and whoever can't fit can at least get his hand into the picture.
 That's not always the case, but it happens often enough, and when it does, the composition suffers, as in Rankin's cover and Senf's cover from January 1931.
 Even Margaret Brundage was guilty in an otherwise fine cover from March 1937.
-In any case, the artists who contributed to Weird Tales relied on reaching hands for eleven covers in all.
+In any case, the artists who contributed to Weird Tales relied on reaching hands for twelve covers in all.

 |Weird Tales, November 1931.
 Cover story: "Placide's Wife" by Kirk Mashburn.
 Cover art by C.C.
 Senf.
 From here on out, the reaching hands are bad hands, or at least they appear to be.|